Skip to content →

 Falling out of favor with guys as astute as David and Flo felt like an unexpected blow to the solar plexus and left a lasting dent in my professional pride.

 Today I think it was my denial, more than the deed, that displeased them.
-However minimally, or monumentally, one has messed up, taking the responsibility for it is the only way forward.
+However minimally, or monumentally, one has messed up, taking responsibility for it is the only way forward.
 David had learned this himself the rocky way on Cerro Torre.
 He had been through a huge internet shitstorm after his first Patagonia expedition, and now someone in his circle of publicists was claiming feats he never even set out for on Trango Tower as there had been just too much ice and rime in its cracks to consider a free climb (In July 2022, Edu Marín, and later Babsi Zangerl and Jacopo Larcher were the first climbers to repeat the Huber brothers’ 2009-free-ascent of Eternal Flame; ed.).

 Realizing my sloppiness, I sincerely apologized.
 He accepted by email, writing that we shouldn’t make a drama out of it.
 There would be other mountains to speak about in the future.
 As I soon found out, not with me.
 David began ghosting me.
 I got replaced like a bent biner from his harness.